South Carolina DUI Car Accident Lawyers Protect the Rights of Those Injured by Drunk Drivers

 South Carolina DUI Laws

 While drunk driving is universally illegal in the United States, each state has its own laws and approach to dealing with the problem – and even call it by different names.
-In North Carolina, for example, it is termed DWI.
-In South Carolina, it’s known as DUI.
+In North Carolina, for example, it is termed DWI, or driving while impaired.
+In South Carolina, it’s known as DUI, or driving under the influence.
 And there’s even more to it.

 DUI vs DUAC in South Carolina

-The state of South Carolina approaches DUI in a couple of ways.
-First, there is DUI, or driving under the influence.
+The state of South Carolina approaches DUI in a couple of ways in a couple of ways.
+First, there is DUI.
 Second there is DUAC, or driving with unlawful alcohol concentration.
 They’re different, but related and have to do with how South Carolina approaches the crime of intoxicated driving.